SacS-Hub/LandmarkRemark/README.md

 4. Animated transition while switching between map and list/table view
 5. Firebase Crashlytics could have been leveraged to get insight of app issues and crashes

+## Note
+    1. Please use following phone numbers to test Sign in with phone feature
+       a. +1 232-323-2323 and 123456 as verification code
+       b. +61-232323232 and 123456 as verification code
+       c. +974-30092324 and 455321 as verification code
+    2. Current logged users remark/note is denoted by RED color annotation/pin.
+    3. Other users remark/note is denoted by BLUE color annotation/pin.